Manufactured gas plants

 History of manufactured gas plants

-In the mid 1800s and early 1900s, before natural gas was available as an energy source, manufactured gas plants (MGPs) existed throughout California and the United States.
+In the mid-1800s and early 1900s, before natural gas was available as an energy source, manufactured gas plants (MGPs) existed throughout California and the United States.
 These plants used coal and oil to produce gas for lighting, heating and cooking.
 At that time, this technology was a major step forward, revolutionizing street lighting, enhancing public safety and enabling businesses to work into the night.

-Following the Environmental Protection Agency (EPA) study, PG&E established a program under the oversight of the California Department of Toxic Substances Control (DTSC) to identify the location of MGP sites and began a process of testing water supplies and soil samples from sites in the service area.
+Following the EPA study, PG&E established a voluntary program under the oversight of the California Department of Toxic Substances Control (DTSC) to identify the location of MGP sites and began a process of testing soil and groundwater from those sites in our service area.

-Before site work begins, PG&E and DTSC meet with nearby residents, businesses, and community leaders to discuss work plans and address any concerns they may have.
-We continue this dialogue throughout the life of the project, and use work notices, emails, meetings, and the web to keep customers informed of progress at the site.
+Because these gas plants were historically located near the center of commerce, many of our sites are located in downtown areas, and some in residential neighborhoods.
+Before site work begins, PG&E and DTSC meet with nearby residents, businesses and community leaders to discuss work plans and address any concerns they may have.
+We continue this dialogue throughout the life of the project, and use work notices, emails, meetings, door-to-door outreach and the web to keep customers informed of progress at the site.

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.

 More information can be found by visiting our Manufactured Gas Plant FAQs.